 - It happens to Itsuki in SHUFFLE! when the main character gets a higher test score than him.

 - This happens a few times in Chrono Crusade.
 In one instance, Chrono does this when Rosette calls Sister Kate an "ugly old hag", in another Rosette does this when Chrono faints into Satella's breasts.

 - Happens a lot in Ninin Ga Shinobuden, usually to Kaede.

-- In Naruto, Sakura does this when Pakkun notes that they use the same shampoo.
+- In Naruto, Sakura does this when Pakkun (a dog) notes that they both use the same shampoo.

 - Keroro Gunsou has this happen to Dororo whenever he's driven to the Corner of Woe.
 It also happens to Keroro in episode 3 when he uses the "Space Plant Dreaming Alpha" to generate some pleasing hallucinations.
 The latter is lampshaded in the dub, when Tamama remarks that one of the side effects of the plant is "pigment loss".